MagiX7/Task-Queue/README.md

 ## Pattern
 The most common pattern to do a task list is the Command pattern, which consists in a method call wrapped in an object.

-If you want to see more and implement one, go and check the webpage [HERE](https://magix7.github.io/Task-Queue/).
+If you want to see more details and implement a task queue, go and check my webpage about it [HERE](https://magix7.github.io/Task-Queue/).